-Misinformation, disinformation, and malinformation, abbreviated as MDM, can seem confusing at first.
-Disinformation is frequently used as a catch-all term for all false information, but we distinguish it from misinformation by the intent to deceive.
+Misinformation, disinformation, and malinformation, abbreviated as MDM, can initially seem confusing.
+Disinformation is often used as a catch-all term for all false information, but we distinguish it from misinformation by the intent to deceive.
 Malinformation is true or information not on the true-false spectrum.

 - The fact-check explorer is a fact-check search engine.